nadsbuhdha/portfolio-project-5/README.md

 ### Checkout Page

-The checkout page features an overview of the products the user is intending to purcahse.
+The checkout page features an overview of the products the user is intending to purchase.
 A form is present for the user to fill out in order to complete the purchase.
 Included in the form is a section for users to input their card details.
 This is connected to stripe payments system.
 Under the payment form, a message is displayed informing the shopper the amount to be charged on the provided card.